 Using a single amino acid supplement may lead to negative nitrogen balance.
 This can

-You should not take high doses of individual amino acids for long periods of time.
+You shouldn't take high doses of single amino acids for long periods of time.

-to formula made with cow’s milk.
+formula made with cow’s milk.